juju/docs/src/en/commands.md

-Title: Juju commands and usage
+Title:Juju commands and usage

 # Juju Command reference

-You can get a list of Juju commands by entering `juju help commands` on the command line.
-These commands are also listed below, along with usage and examples.
-Click on the expander triangle to see the details of a command.
+You can get a list of all Juju commands by invoking `juju help commands` in a terminal.

+To drill down into each command use `juju help <command name>`.

+This same information is also provided below.
+Click on the triangle alongside a command to view that command's entry.

 ^# actions